Managing your alcohol intake

 Hello Sunday Morning is a website and online community that supports people to reduce their drinking or cut out alcohol entirely.

-In recent weeks, traffic to the site has increased significantly and registrations to the associated app have doubled as people grapple with the emotional and financial impacts of the coronavirus outbreak.
+At the peak of the first national lockdown, traffic to the site increased significantly and registrations to the associated app doubled as people grappled with the emotional and financial impacts of the COVID-19 pandemic.

-Hello Sunday Morning founder, Chris Raine, said this was an anxiety-inducing time and it’s not surprising some people are finding it difficult to manage their alcohol intake.
+Hello Sunday Morning founder, Chris Raine, said it was an anxiety-inducing time and it’s not surprising some people were, and still are, finding it difficult to manage their alcohol intake.

 Practical steps to curb your drinking